 Apart from financial assets classified at fair value through profit or loss, the Group's financial assets are subject to impairment for expected credit losses.
 In addition, impairment also encompasses contract assets not measured at fair value through profit or loss.
-The simplified impairment method can be applied for all CYBER1's financial assets.
+The simplified impairment method can be applied for all CYBERI's financial assets.
 In accordance with IFRS 9, impairment losses are recognised prospectively, and a loss allowance is recognised when there is exposure to credit risk, usually on initial recognition.
 Expected credit losses reflect the present value of all deficits in cash flows attributable to expected losses, either for the next 12 months or for the expected remaining term of the financial instruments, depending on the type of asset and on potential credit deterioration since initial recognition.

 Expected credit losses reflect an objective, probability-weighted outcome taking into consideration multiple scenarios based on reasonable and well-founded forecasts.
 The calculation of the impairment requirement for doubtful receivables, which are the most material financial assets subject to a loss risk, comprises a combination of a collective and an individual assessment.
-In the collective assessment, a provision is made for the loss risk for all accounts receivable that are more than 180 days past due.
 For other accounts receivable, an individual assessment of the loss risk is carried out based on the customer's ability to pay and other relevant factors for individual customers or for the specific market in which the customer operates.

-On each balance sheet date, the CYBER1 Group assesses whether there are any objective circumstances that indicate that a financial asset may need to be impaired.
+The CYBER1 Group assesses annually whether there are any objective circumstances that indicate that a financial asset may need to be impaired.
 Financial assets are recognised in the balance sheet at amortised cost, meaning the net of their gross value and the loss allowance.
 Changes in the loss allowance are recognised in profit or loss.